webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - **Query**
     - PartitionKey value (*must be equals ("=") operator*)
     - SortKey value (operators: =, <, <= >, >=, Between, Begin) - optional
-    - FIlterExpresion to further filter the data (this will happen on the client side)
+    - FilterExpression to further filter the data (this will happen on the client side)
     - Returns up to 1MB of data or number of items specified by the **Limit**
     - Able to do pagination
     - We can query a table, secondary index or global secondary index
-    - Efficien way to query DynamoDB!
+    - Efficient way to query DynamoDB!

 - **Scan**
     - Scans the entire table and then filter data
     - Returns up to 1MB ot data - we can use pagination to keep reading
     - Consumes lot of RCU
     - Limit impact using **Limit** /  reduce the size of the result in order to reduce costs
-    - Fost faster performance we can use parallel scan
+    - For faster performance we can use parallel scan
         - Way more RCU!
     - Can we use a combination of *ProjectionExpression + FilterExpression* (no charge to RCU)
-    - Inefficien way to read data from DynamoDB!
+    - Inefficient way to read data from DynamoDB!

 ## DynamoDB Indexes